Sebastian-Griesbach/Generic-Configuration-Builder/README.md

     'parent_instance.combined_string': 'blub3.141'
 }
 ```
-Which now can be used in whatever why these objects are intended to be used.
+Which now can be used in whatever way these objects are intended to be used.

 Some extensive examples using a complex class structure can be found [here](https://github.com/Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/tree/main/experiments).